 Indoor radon levels become an issue because radon is drawn into the living space through pressure differentials between the structure and the soil, and ultimately grow to higher concentrations because of the tightly sealed, confined living space.

 Radon Mitigation System

 As mentioned above, the most effective type of radon mitigation system is an active soil depressurization system.
 Generally, active soil depressurization is achieved through either sub-slab depressurization or drain-tile depressurization.
 Sub-slab depressurization is common when homes do not have a sump pump or drain-tile system.
-The radon mitigation technician will core into the slab of the property, and dig out what is known as a suction pit or collection pit below the slab in order to create airflow under the surface and ultimately draw out the radon from within the soil.
-This method is very common and effective but may need multiple drop points (suction pits), upgraded radon fans, or both to create the proper field extension needed under large, structural footprints.
-Drain-tile depressurization is what is generally done in circumstances where a property has both a sump crock and/or drain-tile present.
+The radon mitigation technician will core into the slab of the property, and dig out what is known as a suction pit or collection point below the slab in order to create airflow under the surface and ultimately draw out the radon from within the soil.
+This method is very common and effective but may need multiple drop/collection points (suction pits), upgraded radon fans, or both to create the proper field extension needed (especially under large, structural footprints).
+Drain-tile depressurization is what is generally done in circumstances where a property has a sump crock and/or drain-tile present.
 Drain-tile depressurization is ideal because the drain-tile system is both open to the soil and generally spanning the vast majority, or the entirety, of the interior footprint.
 Utilizing the interior drain-tile system makes it much easier to get proper field extension, or suction from the entire footprint.